roguehistory/Hist_Digh3814/content/en/week/2/instructions.md

 + Lacy, Robyn S. 2018.
 Public Engagement through Burial Landscapes: Cupids and Ferryland, Newfoundland.
 AP: Online Journal of Public Archaeology, Special Volume 3: Death in the Contemporary World: Perspectives from Public Archaeology.
 Pp. 55-78. [link](https://via.hypothes.is/http://revistas.jasarqueologia.es/index.php/APJournal/article/download/146/162)
 + Dennis, L.Meghan., 2020.
 Digital Archaeological Ethics: Successes and Failures in Disciplinary Attention.
 Journal of Computer Applications in Archaeology, 3(1), pp.210–218. [link](http://doi.org/10.5334/jcaa.24)
 Richardson, Lorna-Jane., 2018.
 Ethical Challenges in Digital Public Archaeology.
 Journal of Computer Applications in Archaeology, 1.1, pp.64–73. [link](http://doi.org/10.5334/jcaa.13)
++ Gergatsoulis, Manolis; Georgios Papaioannou; Eleftherios Kalogeros; Robert Carter.
+2018.
+Representing Archeological Excavations Using the CIDOC CRM Based Conceptual Models _Metadata and Semantic Research_ Springer. pp355-366. [link](https://link.springer.com/chapter/10.1007%2F978-3-030-71903-6_33) (You should be able to access this via Carleton, if you run into issues.
+Let me know).

 Each reading is 'seeded' with annotations by me; some of my annotations contain video from me directing you to pay attention to particular issues or ideas. **Annotate** anything interesting you find with Hypothes.is while logged into our reading group, keeping in mind what you've already heard/read.

 A good annotation draws connections between what you've read and other things you've read/heard/experienced.
 I explicitly encourage you to connect what you read in this class with what you're reading/doing in other classes.
 (Also you might want to add anything you read or anything interesting you find to your Zotero library.)

 {{< notice success "Important" >}}
 I debated creating a brand-new reading group for you, but then decided that being able to see what previous students have paid attention to would be a good experience for all of us, and with time would enable a deeper engagement with these texts.
 {{< /notice >}}

 ### Do